BradleyA/Linux-admin/README.md

   * [github-repository-traffic](https://github.com/BradleyA/Linux-admin/tree/master/github-repository-traffic#github-repository-traffic-------------)

-For Linux administrators, the cluster-command loops through my RaspBerry Pi clusters and x86 clusters.
+The cluster-command loops through my RaspBerry Pi clusters and x86 clusters.
 It helps with cluster system adminstration of hosts with a set of predefined commands and allows custom commands.

   * [cluster-command](https://github.com/BradleyA/Linux-admin/tree/master/cluster-command)

-This is how to make an animated GIF of a terminal session.
+How to make an animated GIF of a terminal session.

   * [github-animated-GIF](https://github.com/BradleyA/Linux-admin/tree/master/github-animated-GIF)

-How to create a website for free with GitHub Pages..
+How to create a website for with GitHub Pages..
 Link: Towards Data Science: A Medium publication sharing concepts, ideas, and codes.

   * [GitHub website](https://towardsdatascience.com/how-to-create-a-free-github-pages-website-53743d7524e1)

-This shell script enables you to script repeatable demos in a bash environment so you don't have to type as you present.
+Shell script enables you to script repeatable demos in a bash environment so you don't have to type as you present.
 Rather than trying to type commands when presenting you simply script them and let demo-magic.sh run them for you.
 Link to Paxton Hare GitHub account.

   * [Demo Magic](https://github.com/paxtonhare/demo-magic/blob/master/README.md#demo-magic)